tilt-dev/tilt/README.md

 Tilt helps you develop your microservices locally without slowing you down or making you play Twenty Questions with `kubectl`.

+Tilt replaces `docker build && kubectl apply` or `docker-compose`.
+It watches your files, updates automatically, and gives you a UI that shows you error so you don't have to spelunk with kubectl.

 Questions?
 Comments?
 Just want to say hi?
 Find us on the Kubernetes slack in [**#tilt**](https://kubernetes.slack.com/messages/CESBL84MV/).

 ## Overview